shasha-li/shasha-li.github.io/CV.md

 title: About me
 permalink: /CV/
 ---
-I am currently a PhD student in Economics and Finance at Bocconi.
-Previously, I got Master in Economics from Peking University and MFin from The University of Hong Kong.
+I am a PhD Candidate in Economics and Finance at Bocconi.
+Previously, I got a Master in Economics from Peking University and MFin from The University of Hong Kong.
 I hold Bachelors in Statistics and Mathematics from Xiamen University.
 Outside of Economics and Finance, I like maths and running.
 <br>